sunilsmail/sunilsmail/README.md

 ### Hi there, I'm Sunil Kumar Amujuri - aka Sunil 👋

-## I'm a ⚙️Electronics and Communication Engineer🛠️ turned 🖥️Software Developer💻.
+## I'm a ⚙️Electronics and Communication Engineer🛠️ turned 🖥️Fullstack Developer💻.

 - 🌱 I’m currently learning Node.Js and MongoDB
 - 💯 I’m looking for a good opportunity to show up my Skills.